-The 11th Negative List relaxed restrictions on the rules governing foreign professional practice in the Philippines.
-The 11th FINL now allows foreigners’ practice to professions in pharmacy and forestry provided that their home countries allow Filipinos for the same privilege.
-Professions in radiologic, x-ray technology, criminology, and law remain reserved for Filipino nationals only.
+The 12th Negative List relaxed restrictions on the rules governing foreign professional practice in the Philippines.
+The 12th FINL allows foreigners to practice professions in pharmacy and forestry, provided their home countries allow Filipinos the same privilege.
+Professionals in radiology, x-ray technology, criminology, and law remain reserved for Filipino nationals only.

-The Professional Regulation Commission (PRC) and the Supreme Court (SC) are the official organizations mandated by the Philippine government to regulate and supervise various professionals’ practices.
-They are responsible for the administration, implementation, and enforcement of regulatory policies on regulating and licensing various professions and occupations under Philippine jurisdiction.
+The Professional Regulation Commission (PRC) and the Supreme Court (SC) are the official organizations mandated by the Philippine Government to regulate and supervise various professionals’ practices.
+They are responsible for administering, implementing, and enforcing regulatory policies on handling and licensing multiple professions and occupations under Philippine jurisdiction.

-Consequently, foreign lawyers cannot engage in the practice of law in the Philippines.
+Consequently, foreign lawyers cannot engage in law practice in the Philippines.
 They must be represented by a member of the Philippine Bar in all matters connected with such practice.

-For more information regarding the guidelines and the general agreement on trade in services and other international agreements on foreign professionals’ practice in the Philippines, visit the PRC website www.prc.gov.ph or the Supreme Court website https://sc.judiciary.gov.ph/.
+For more information regarding the guidelines and the general agreement on trade in services and other international agreements on foreign professionals’ practice in the Philippines, visit the PRC or Supreme Court website.